-Attorney, Division of Consumer and Business Education
+Attorney, FTC's Division of Consumer & Business Education

 Have you already decked your halls in lights, timed to blink to the strains of Rudolph the Red-Nosed Reindeer?
 Even if you haven’t reached that level of early enthusiasm, the holiday spirit is starting to spread already.
 If you spend any time on social media, you may have seen posts about the Secret Sister Gift Exchange.

 SSGE encourages you to mail a gift worth $10 dollars to a stranger at the top of the list.
 Supposedly, in return, you’ll get a pile of presents from other participants.
 SSGE and come-ons like it encourage you to hop on board an enticing cash- or gift-giving experience.
 Sounds like a good time, right?
 Sorry, Blitzen, stop that sleigh!

 The next time you get a message offering to fix a supposed problem with your computer, you might keep this in mind: “if it ain’t broke, don’t fix it.”
 Because there’s a good chance that call is a tech support scam.

 Are you a veteran going back to school for a degree or professional certificate?
 We’ve taken time this week to thank and honor you and other veterans for your service, but we also want to help.
 That’s where you come in — we need to hear from you.

 We moved into our house and immediately installed an alarm system to keep us safe from the bad guys.
 But even the best house alarms can’t stop everything – like a scammer walking through your front door.